-The first main contributions of the paper is a procedure that input a 1-VASS coverability language $L$ on alphabet $\Sigma$ and a morphism $\varphi:\Sigma^*\rightarrow M_d(\mathbb Q)$, and output a finite colleciton of polynomials that generates the vanishing ideal of $\varphi(L)$.
-We also present a more general procedure for computing the vanishing ideal of $\varphi(L)$ for $L$ a 1-VASS reachability langauge.
-We complement the above two results by showing undeciability of computing the Zariski closure of $\varphi(L)$, where $L$ is an indexed language.
+The first main contribution of the paper is a procedure that takes as input a 1-VASS coverability language $L$ on alphabet $\Sigma$ and a morphism $\varphi:\Sigma^*\rightarrow M_d(\mathbb Q)$, and outputs a finite collection of polynomials that generates the vanishing ideal of $\varphi(L)$.
+We also present a more general procedure for computing the vanishing ideal of $\varphi(L)$ for~$L$ a 1-VASS reachability language.
+We complement the above two results by showing undecidability of computing the Zariski closure of $\varphi(L)$, where $L$ is an indexed language.
 Recall that indexed grammars~\cite{Aho68} extend context-free grammars by allowing stack-like memory on nonterminals.
 Indexed grammars correspond to second-order pushdown automata, in which the main stack can hold secondary stacks as element.
 A classic example of an indexed language that is not context-free is $\{a^nb^nc^n : n\in \mathbb N\}$.